In April, 2000, the Allen Canning Company of Siloam Springs, Arkansas processed its last batch of “poke sallet” greens.

 “They carried seeds when they went back home and poke soon became a popular cultivated garden vegetable in southern Europe and North Africa, a position it still maintains.
 In America it is still a favorite green vegetable with many country people and the tender young sprouts, gathered from wild plants, often appear in vegetable markets, especially in the South.”

 The only drawback to poke salad is that it’s poisonous.
 The mature parts of the plant and the roots contain significant amounts of a violent but slow-acting emetic, phytolaccatoxin.
-Having said that, you’re probably wondering why in the hell anyone would even consider eating it, but prepared properly, poke salad is not only safe but delicious.
+Having said that, you’re probably wondering why in the hell anyone would even consider eating it, but prepared properly, poke salad is safe and delicious.

-Here’s how you do it: harvest only the youngest, tenderest sprouts of poke.
+Harvest only the youngest, tenderest sprouts of poke, no more than a foot or so.
 Wash, stem, and trim.
-Bring to a boil in salt water.
-Drain, rinse, and bring back to simmer in water with oil, a slit hot pepper pod, and a big pinch of sugar.
+Add to a pot of water, bring to a boil, drain, rinse, return to pot with water, and bring to simmer with oil, a slit hot pepper pod, and a big pinch of sugar.

 Drain and use much as you would spinach.
 Euell has a poke salad dip in his book.
-I like it with scrambled eggs and onion, and it’s wonderful in an omelette.
-Or a quiche.
+I like it with scrambled eggs and onion, and it’s wonderful in an omelette or a quiche.